andvides/RAPIFILT/README.md

 # RAPIFILT
 RAPId FILTer (RAPIFILT) is a C program to filter DNA sequences.
-It removes lowquality bases and removes short sequences.
+It trims lowquality bases and removes short sequences.

 --------------------------------------------------------------